Sign In

 Collaborations

-Rest assured you will not be the only one working for very little, you may find experienced broadcast lighting cameraman and sound recordist working for free to add drama experience to their resumes.
-Many short films are shot over a weekend, at the most a few days, so if you find yourself working full time, short films over a weekend can enable you to build on your resume while taking home a living wage.
+If you're at stage one, ie., right at the beginning of your career, you can look at short films, student productions (such as the NFTS who attract many professional crew and adopt best industry practice) and micro-budget features to gain some well-needed experience.
+Most likely these positions will not be well paid, and some (such as short films) may not be paid at all, which is why you need to be sure you're working on a well-run production with members of the industry helming the project.
+Rest assured you will not be the only one working for very little, you may find experienced broadcast lighting cameramen and sound recordists working for free to add drama experience to their CVs.
+Many short films are shot over a weekend, at the most a few days, so if you find yourself working full time, short films over a weekend can enable you to build on your CV while taking home a living wage.

-• If you're working on a short film with people you don’t know make sure to check the producer's track record and back catalog of work, you want to know they're following best industry practice and will be running the production properly.
-This means the product will be insured, catering (or at least some form of feeding the crew) has been devised, there is a schedule that is realistic with location, transport, and travel plans considered.
+Although we do recommend collaborations, do your research first to find out who is going to be working on the production.
+Student films will be backed by the university so you know a budget has been agreed upon and insurance will be taken care of.
+If you're working on a short film with people you don’t know make sure to check the producer's track record and back catalogue of work, you want to know they're following best industry practice and will be running the production properly.
+This means the production will be insured, catering (or at least some form of feeding the crew) has been devised, there is a schedule that is realistic with location, transport and travel plans considered.
+If it’s a friend you’re helping out then obviously you will be less rigorous in assessing these things, everyone likes helping out their friends if they can.

 Research

 What is going to help you at the first stage of your career is having an idea of what your final destination is, do you want to be a producer?
 Great, then get to know how a film is made from initial concept through to distribution and look at production companies as another avenue of employment.
+Do you want to be a production manager?
+Then you're going to need to immerse yourself in the production office and watch how they operate while picking up some serious Excel skills.
+Be honest with yourself about what you want to do, research your options and plot your course accordingly.

-Alongside researching the onset roles and non-production roles, and knowing back to front the work of the production office - you might find it's time to hit the library.
+Alongside researching the onset roles and non-production roles, and knowing back to front the work of the production office - you might find its time to hit the library.
 Here are a few books to get you started:

 You also need to become familiar with all the terms used in the production office, making sure you are computer literate and are familiar with both Mac and PC operating systems.
 Make sure you can use Excel exceptionally well.